"Pride goes before destruction, and a haughty spirit before a fall."

 Living with the Hustler Shadow

 The Hustler shadow emerges when feeling challenged, when control seems needed, when ego feels threatened.
-The mature Chief asks: "What can I learn here?
+The Mature Chief asks: "What can I learn here?
 How can I serve rather than dominate?"